 How to cope with the anxiety while waiting for the results?

 I was anxious during the wait.
 I waited for a month!
 For some reason, the hospital missed calling me though I have given them my valid and correct contact details.
 So I just went there personally to get my results.

 During the wait, I avoid thinking about it.
 I boosted my spirituality by reading scriptures, watching motivational and inspirational speeches and films.
 I made myself busy.
 You must feed your mind with positivity and train your mindset to accept whatever the result is because it’s for your good.
 You can also speak to your loved ones about it, and indeed, they will help you cease the anxiety.

-There you have it, Lounger!
-I hope you had grabbed an idea and a bit of understanding about Colposcopy.
-It may sound overwhelming at first but trust me!
-It’s not complicated.
-And it is best for you as a woman!
-As a woman, changes in our body knock our door surprisingly and forced us to do medical procedures that make us uncomfortable.
-But, again, don’t be afraid because the truth about your health is what you need to know.
-On the other side, if you are a man reading this, speak with your partner and help your partner.
-I swear, it is the best for both of you.
+Changes in our bodies unexpectedly knock on our door as women, forcing us to undergo medical procedures that make us uncomfortable.
+But, once again, don’t be scared.
+The truth about your health is all you need to know.
+Conversely, if you are a man reading this, talk to your partner and help your partner.
+It’s the best thing for both of you, I swear.

 52Stirs.com respects your privacy.
 You may manage your subscription or unsubscribe anytime at your convenience.

 Appreciate your time hugely!
 If you enjoy this content, please continue to support by clicking the like (star) icon, leaving comments, and sharing this post with your family and friends!

 Your generosity is massively appreciated!
 Your coffee treats will help me in maintaining this blog site.
 Buy me a coffee here!
 You can also support us on Social: Facebook, Pinterest, and YouTube!
 See you there! – Jemima❤️